libp2p/specs/perf/perf.md

 1. Open a libp2p stream to the server.
 2. Tell the server how many bytes we want the server to send us as a single big-endian uint64 number.
 Zero is a valid number, so is the max uint64 value.
-3. Write some amount of data to the stream.
+3. Optional: Write some amount of data to the stream.
 4. Close the write side of our stream.
 5. Read from the read side of the stream.
 This should be the same number of bytes as we told the server in step 2.

 Server, on handling a new `perf` stream:
 1. Read the big-endian uint64 number.
-This is how many bytes we'll send back.
+This is how many bytes we'll send back in step 3.
 2. Read from the stream until we get an `EOF` (client's write side was closed).
 3. Send the number of bytes defined in step 1 back to the client.
+This MUST NOT be run concurrently with step 2.
-4. Close the stream.
+5. Close the stream.

 # Benchmarks